— and Maddie!

 She won the Pasadena Star News contest for her short story, “Viking Girl” and walked away with the prize money of $2.00!

-So how did Edith go from a 9-year old award-winning fiction writer to the best-selling mystery author and sought-after speaker that she is today?
+So how did Edith go from being a nine-year-old award-winning fiction writer to the best-selling mystery author and sought-after speaker that she is today?

 While writing has been a life-long craft, her fiction career took a few detours before she penned her many multi-setting crime capers.